achalhp/DAMASK_EICMD/README.md

 ## DAMASK_EICMD

-This is a DAMASK fork with "Discrete Deformation Twinning Model" implementation based on work done by Dr. Satyapriya Gupta and Dr. Philip Eisenlohr at MSU.
+This is a DAMASK fork with implementation of the "Discrete Deformation Twinning Model" based on work done by Dr. Satyapriya Gupta and Dr. Philip Eisenlohr at MSU.

 ### The Discrete Deformation Twinning Model
 The aim of this model is to accurately match experimental observations of deformation twinning while remaining computationally efficient compared to physics-based phase field models.